 Meanwhile, thanks to widely available credit, only 1% of the overall commercial real estate dollar volume during the third quarter were sales of properties out of distressed situations.
 However, there were two notable areas of distress: retail (3% of deal volume) and hotels (9%).
 That's due to the outsized impact the pandemic had on those two property sectors.

-IBIS World expects the pandemic will have a significant impact on commercial real estate industry revenue in 2020, estimating a drop of 12.1% to $951.1 billion as corporate profit and the value of private nonresidential construction activity declines significantly.
-That's the sector's second down year in a row and would put it 14.1% below its peak of $1.1 trillion in 2018.
+According to IBIS World, the pandemic significantly impacted commercial real estate industry revenue in 2020 with an estimated drop of 17.8% to $893.2 billion as corporate profit and the value of private nonresidential construction activity declined significantly.
+That's the sector's second down year in a row and would put it 18.8% below its peak of $1.1 trillion in 2018.
 Further, 2020's significant drop puts the commercial real estate market's size below where it was in 2015.

 Meanwhile, one of the few bright spots in the commercial real estate sector was industrial property demand.
 That's due to the continued growth of e-commerce and the need for more storage space for inventory because of the pandemic.
-However, the demand for industrial space still outstripped supply, as net absorption was 40.2 million S.F., which fell short of new supply by 25.4 million S.F. because of the amount of space built on speculation.
+However, the demand for industrial space still outstripped supply, as net absorption was 40.2 million square feet, which fell short of new supply by 25.4 million square feet because of the amount of space built on speculation.
 However, with warehouse space demand expected to grow by 1 billion square feet by 2025, this market could tighten considerably.

-Rent growth in for commercial real estate in 2020
+Rent growth for commercial real estate in 2021

 The Millionacres bottom line